realvandi/nvim-mini/README.md

 *If you've installed a plugin and would like to customize/view the plugin configurations(such as remaps for the plugins), you can navigate to `after/plugin/[plugin name].lua`*.
 An example out of this repo is `after/plugin/telescope.lua`.

+    4a.
+To install new plugins, simply paste the installation line you've found from the plugin's repository in the `packer.lua` file, and do `:so<Enter>` followed by `:PackerSync<Enter>` to install the plugins.
+Check if you'll need to make an extra file to set up the plugin in the `after/plugin` directory.

 <!--TODO-->
 Notes:
 -Explain why `:h rtp` is important